NethServer/docs/administrator-manual/en/webtop5.rst

 The proactive security function on email messages allows some customization both for the **end user** and the WebTop **admin**.

-For the **end user** it is possible to mark a sender as trusted when it is recognised as such by the yellow shield.
+For the **end user** it is possible to mark a sender as trusted when it is recognized as such by the yellow shield.
 To do so, it is possible to click directly on the shield or right click on the sender and select the :guilabel:`Mark as trusted` entry.

 .. note::